mriganktiwari/mriganktiwari.github.io/index.md

 ## Hello friends,
-Welcome to my world of beggining with a lot of work until I close in on the "GAP", as described by Ira Glass.
+Welcome to my world of beginning with a lot of work until I close in on the "GAP", as described by Ira Glass.

 ### Things I would like to do:
 1. Write regularly